Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Related Work

 \subsection{Language Model}

-Language Models aim to perform tasks such as clone detection and code generation.
+Language Models can perform tasks such as clone detection and code generation.
 We discuss such models by summarizing them into pre-trained Language Models and Large Language Models.

 \textbf{Pre-trained Language Models.} Pre-trained Language Models (LMs) are usually trained on a large volume of data and can be classified into two types of architectures: encoder-only and encoder-decoder.
 Encoder-only (e.g., BERT~\cite{devlin2018bert} and CodeBERT~\cite{feng2020codebert}) and encoder-decoder (e.g., PLBART~\cite{ahmad2021unified} and CodeT5~\cite{wang2021codet5}) models are trained using Masked Language Modeling (MLM) or Masked Span Prediction (MSP) objective, respectively, where a small portion (e.g., 15\%) of the tokens are replaced with either masked tokens or masked span tokens, models are trained to recover the masked tokens.
 Apart from tasks in NL (e.g., cloze test and question answering), they are also widely used in code-related tasks (e.g., fault localization and clone detection).
-These models can be trained as general ones on the code-related data and then be fine-tuned for the downstream tasks to achieve superior performance.
+These models are small but powerful, usually having between 110M and 220M parameters.